Tips for having a fun Easter Camping Trip in the Wheatbelt Way!

 4. Stock up or not?

 This is a hard question to answer as we want you to support our local towns and businesses in the Wheatbelt Way.
+We have put together a list of Easter Trading Hours for our local businesses.
 But we want you to also be prepared.
 Like you, some business owners will also have gone on holidays, so our little towns can be very quiet.

 Do some research first and then take whatever food and drink you think is a must for the trip too…….just in case, the local store you counted on is closed over the Easter period.